-Exclude: \ students who transferred in.
+Exclude: students who transferred in.

-\ money borrowed at other institutions.
+- money borrowed at other institutions. - parent loans

-\ parent loans

-\ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)
+students who did not graduate or who graduated with another degree or certificate (but no bachelor's d

-Provide the number of students in the 2017 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
-Exclude students who transferred into your institution
+Provide the number of students in the 2018 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.
+Exclude students who transferred into your institution 2701 -- --- ------